paulbarmstrong/cdk-static-website-from-asset/README.md

 A construct that represents infrastructure for hosting an Asset as a static website.
 You can
 optionally:
 * Add a Route53 domain with the `domains` prop.
-* Add deploy-time information from your CDK with the `addBucketObject` method.
+* Add deploy-time information from your CDK with the `addObject` method.
 * Tweak the underlying lower level constructs and their props.
 For example, you could add your own non-Route53 domain by adding your own certificate to the distribution.